 The combined use of Psychotherapy & Hypnotherapy have an excellent track record for lifting depression because they help you to reduce your immediate experience of suffering by using hypnosis to help you feel more relaxed.* .

 However we define it, the reality for depression sufferers is that it robs them of life, of purpose, enthusiasm, hope and a sense of being in control.
 Most people will experience bouts of depressed mood at some time in their lives but there is a difference between feeling down for a while and being depressed.

-The reason depression is such a serious condition is because the sufferer is sustaining a strong, ongoing state of high emotional arousal.
+The reason depression can be a serious condition is because the sufferer is living with a strong, ongoing state of difficult emotions.
 Paradoxically, many sufferers will say that when they are in deep depression, they feel numb.
 But the research is clear; depression is a state of high emotional arousal and if this heightened state is sustained over a long period of time it will result in poor physical, emotional and psychological health.

-When high emotions are so dominant, changes in brain function mean that people are less capable of seeing true perspectives of their problems and less able to find solutions.
-They feel powerless and have no sense of control.
-Depression is a debilitating state that cultivates poor self image and a sense that even if they were able to lift the depression they would still be unworthy or not capable enough.
-This distorted perspective robs the person of optimism and motivation, so no matter how well meaning their family and friends are in supporting and helping them, a depressed person is likely to think “what’s the point?”
+When high emotions are dominant, changes in brain function mean that people are less capable of seeing true perspectives of their problems and less able to find solutions.
+People feel powerless and without a sense of control.
+Depression leads to poor self-image and a sense that even if you were able to lift the depression you would still be unworthy or not capable enough.
+This is a distorted perspective is the thief of of optimism and motivation, so no matter how well-meaning family and friends are in supporting and helping, a depressed person is likely to think “what’s the point?”
 It’s not their fault, it’s the depression talking.